zeroclipboard/zeroclipboard/docs/instructions.md

   // Sets the ID and name of the Flash `object` element.
   // Value is validated against the [HTML4 spec for `ID` and `Name` tokens][valid_ids].
   swfObjectId: "global-zeroclipboard-flash-bridge",

+  // The class used to indicate that a clipped element is being hovered over.
+  hoverClass: "zeroclipboard-is-hover",

+  // The class used to indicate that a clipped element is active (is being clicked).
+  activeClass: "zeroclipboard-is-active",